-As our financial performance and KPIs have demonstrated, the Group has continued to perform throughout a period of significant uncertainly, improving vehicle numbers and cash collections to record levels during 2020, demonstrating the strength and resilience of the Group during the current COVID-19 crisis.
-Whilst others have made redundancies, furloughed staff and withdrawn from the credit hire market, we have continued recruitment.
-This has impacted our reported financial performance in 2020 but these investments have been made to support continued growth into 2021 and beyond.
+As our financial performance and KPI's have demonstrated, the Group has continued to perform throughout a period of significant uncertainly, improving vehicle numbers and cash collections to record levels during 2021, demonstrating the strength and resilience of the Group during the current COVID-19 crisis.
+Whilst others have made redundancies, furloughed staff and withdrawn from the credit hire market, we have continued recruitment throughout the period.
+This impacted our reported financial performance in 2020 but these investments have resulted in the growth seen in 2021 and will continue to contribute to growth in 2022 and beyond.

-As a Board we developed a plan for managing the Group during this ever-changing year and continue to react to take advantage of opportunities as they arise.
+As a Board we developed a plan for managing the Group during this everchanging year and continue to react to take advantage of opportunities as they arise.
 The expansion of the national vaccination programme and the relaxation of national lockdown from April 2021 has resulted in an increase in opportunities and vehicles on the road, consistent with the trends seen in 2020.
+As previously announced, however, since year end the Group has modified its approach to vehicle funding.
+We have adopted a targeted approach.
+This has led to a reduction in the number of vehicles on the road since the beginning of FY22 to a level which best facilitates management of the Group's working capital requirements.
+The Group remains focused on quality claims, high service standards and high success rates.

-While uncertainties remain given the current environment, I continue to have great confidence in the strategy post COVID-19 and look to the future with continued optimism.
+While uncertainties remain given the current environment, I continue to have great confidence in the strategy post COVID and look to the future with continued optimism.